heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

+Ellen enters a culvert beside Ede & Ravenscroft, enters the lift, and as it begins its slow descent to the tunnels, she feels as if she is becoming her true self once more.

+<i>Child, what should you like to do?</i>

 Tilleadh.
 I will see the stars again.

 <!-- ʕ. *They brought back the king who had been deposed, and gave him